Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/03_Modules.md

 possible from the system installation to keep the image that has to be loaded on the compute nodes small.

+Another use of modules not mentioned on the slide is to configure the programs that is being activated.
+E.g., some packages expect certain additional environment variables to be set and modules can often take care of that also.

 There are 3 systems in use for module management.
 The oldest is a C implementation of the commands using module files written in Tcl.
 The development of that system stopped around 2012, with version 3.2.10.